-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
-Scope: LEA-wide income students, and foster youth.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.5 Action: Professional Development Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Scope: LEA-wide Certified staff at each site will collaboratively analyze ELA and math diagnostic data to enhance personalized instruction for English Learners, including Long Term English Learners, low-income students, and foster youth.
 Additionally, comprehensive professional development focusing on improvement science.
 Professional learning opportunities days in August and January will focus on tracking growth data and intervention.
-In addition, Minimum Day Moday's will prioritize community skills, focus standards, literacy training, social-emotional learning, and safety protocols at both site and district levels.
+In addition, Minimum Day Monday's will prioritize community skills, focus standards, literacy training, social-emotional learning, and safety protocols at both site and district levels.
 Recognizing that 76% of our enrollment comprises unduplicated pupils, a districtwide professional development is essential to create a cohesive strategy that addresses the educational and socio-emotional needs of these students uniformly.
-Communities- Monday Evaluation. sites will have a systematic and continuous improvement cycle plan that leverages Mondays and other site structures to increase student growth performance. support your implementation of the district/site vision and goals.
+Professional Learning Surveys.
+Principal Professional Learning Communities- Monday Evaluation. sites will have a systematic and continuous improvement cycle plan that leverages Mondays and other site structures to increase student growth performance. support your implementation of the district/site vision and goals.
 Annual Central Offerings Survey.
 1.6 Action: Professional Learning Coordinator Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
-Scope: LEA-wide A centralized professional learning coordinator will oversee the development and implementation of districtwide staff learning opportunities that align with identified student need and the CVUSD Professional Learning Surveys- Central Office Offerings related to Goals 1-4.
-1.7 Action: Content Area Professional Learning Cohorts Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected Certificated classroom staff will collaborate in groups to develop and provide personalized learning experiences for students in the unduplicated count based on academic data.
-This need has been identified through our Dashboard Data for English Language Arts (ELA) and Mathematics.
+Scope: LEA-wide A centralized professional learning coordinator will oversee the development and implementation of districtwide staff learning opportunities that align with identified student need and the CVUSD Vision.
 Professional Learning Surveys- Central Office Offerings related to Goals 1-4.
+1.7 Action: Content Area Professional Learning Cohorts Certificated classroom staff will collaborate in groups to develop and provide personalized learning experiences for students in the Professional Learning Surveys- Central Office